 Later, Burgess learned that Birgitte Grimstad had been convinced to remove the song from her concerts.
 For more than thirty years, the song about Eli Geva would remain unsung.

-IN MAY 2011, THREE CHINESE GUNBOATS opened fire on Vietnamese fishing vessels near the uninhabited Spratly islands in the South China Sea.
+IN SPRING 2011, CHINESE OIL RIGS were stationed near the uninhabited Spratly islands on the Vietnamese east coast.
 This was only the last of numerous confrontations between the two countries, which both claim sovereignty over the remote, but resource-rich islands.

-Foreign aggression is not something new to the Vietnamese people.
-After numerous and long periods of occupation through the country’s history, the fear of yet another invasion has become a national trauma.
-The incident at Spratly sparked off mass protests in the capital Hanoi, where people took to the streets demanding reactions against the Chinese hostility.
-The government however, responded by breaking up the demonstrators by force, including mass arrests and police violence against the protesters.
+The incident at Spratly sparked off mass protests in the capital Hanoi, where people took to the streets demanding reactions against the Chinese aggression.
+The Vietnamese government, however, responded by breaking up the demonstrators by force.

 Viet Khang was 34 years old and living in My Tho, a small city in southern Vietnam, far away from the most serious turmoil.
 Through internet forums and amateur footage on Youtube, he received news about the demonstrations.

-Khang recorded the two songs in his home studio and uploaded them to Youtube.
-A few weeks after, he was arrested by the local police and and charged with “anti-state propaganda against the socialist republic of Vietnam”.
-The trial was short and superficial.
-Viet Khang was eventually sentenced to 4 years in prison and 3 years of house arrest in My Tho.
+A few weeks after, Viet Khang was arrested and charged with “propaganda against the socialist republic of Vietnam”.
+He was eventually sentenced to 4 years in prison and 3 years of house arrest in My Tho.

 IN 1820, JACOB FELLMAN WAS APPOINTED PRIEST in Utsjoki, Lapland, the northernmost parish in Finland.
 The village was beyond the reach of any road, and even the closest Finnish town was five days of travel away.
 It was easier for Fellman to travel to Norway.